jbruce12000/water-controller/README.md

 I purchased a cheap hose controller for my garden.
 It worked ok, but was not flexible enough to do all the things I want.
 Here are my goals:

-* highly scalable to many zones (at least a hundred)
+* highly scalable to many zones (way more than one single board computer can control)
 * each zone can be individually tested to make sure it works
 * flexible system that waters a zone only when wanted or needed
 * plugins for scheduling